VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 Start a test from an assert.
 A project starts from a story, a feature from a test, a test from an assert.

+Don't test 10 different inputs if they lead to the same design and implementation decisions as three inputs.

+You're writing tests for a reader, not a computer only.